Moshe Sternbuch

-Moshe Sternbuch (משה שטרנבוך; born 15 February 1926) is a British-born Israeli Haredi rabbi.
-He serves as the ga'avad (Gaon Av Beis Din) of the Edah HaChareidis in Jerusalem, and the rabbi of the Gra Synagogue in the Har Nof neighbourhood.
+Moshe Sternbuch (משה שטרנבוך; born 15 February 1926) is a British-born Israeli Haredi (ultra-Orthodox) rabbi.
+He is the de facto supreme rabbinic figure of the Edah HaChareidis in Jerusalem, and the rabbi of the Gra Synagogue in the Har Nof neighbourhood.

 Biography

 Moshe Sternbuch was born in London on 15 February 1926, one of nine children of Osher Sternbuch, an Orthodox Jewish merchant, and Devorah.
 His parents hosted numerous rabbis who came to London to raise money for their yeshivas, among them Elchonon Wasserman, who after learning with Sternbuch declared that he was a davar sheyeish bo mamash (a boy of substance).
 He was tested in learning every Shabbat by Yechezkel Abramsky, who predicted he would one day become a moreh hora'ah (posek).
 Before long he was known as the Londoner Illui (prodigy).

 Osher died in 1939 at the age of 39, leaving behind his eldest child of 18 years, the 10-year-old Sternbuch, and the youngest, who was only 2 years old.
 In 1940, he entered the Toras Emes yeshiva in Stamford Hill, of which Moshe Schneider was the rosh yeshiva, where he would remain for ten years.
 He studied there with Bezalel Rakow, who would later become the Gateshead Rov, Yitzchok Tuvia Weiss, his future colleague in the Edah HaChareidis, and future Olympia and York businessman Paul Reichmann.

 Sternbuch's family fled London during World War II due to The Blitz.
 They moved to a small nearby village where he shared a room with Eliyahu Eliezer Dessler, author of Michtav me-Eliyahu, who predicted that Sternbuch would someday be one of the gedolei hador (greatest of the generation).

 Due to the increasing threat of a Nazi invasion of Britain, Sternbuch's mother attempted to arrange his safe passage to Canada or the United States.
 She asked Elyah Lopian, a rosh yeshiva from the East End of London, for advice on whether or not to allow her son to board the ship.
 He offered to perform a ceremony which included fasting in order to help her reach a decision.
 In the end, the ship departed without Sternbuch and sank with all 300 children aboard.

 In 1954, R'Sternbuch married the daughter of Yaakov Schechter, an acquaintance of Avrohom Yeshaya Karelitz (the Chazon Ish).
 Meshulam Dovid Soloveitchik and Chanoch Ehrentreu were his brothers-in-law.

+In 2026 Sternbuch received congratulations from King Charles III upon turning 100 years old.

 R'Sternbuch resides in the Har Nof neighbourhood of Jerusalem, where he is the rabbi of the local Gra Synagogue, named after the Vilna Gaon of whom he is a direct descendant.
 His aunt was Recha Sternbuch, who was involved in rescuing Jews during the Holocaust in Switzerland.